With-the-Ranks/wtr-docs/docs/spoke-admin/transitioning_to_10dlc.md

 no additional cost.

-You can find the registration link in the Admin section of your Spoke Rewired instance.
+You can find the registration link in the Admin section of your Spoke instance.
 Navigate to Settings and click Register under the heading "10DLC Registration Information.”

 Guide Summary